gmhorn/euler/README.md

 # Project Euler
 The purpose of this repo is to catalogue my solutions to the Project Euler coding challenges.

+Currently the code itself is in fairly good shape, but the organization and usability is not.
+Consider this a work in progress.

 ## Running the code
 This was originally written in Python 2 with an eye towards compatbility with Python 3.
 I'm currently in the process of resurrecting this codebase so that it can be run with a modern Python 3 installation.
 The idea is that you can
 1. Download the repo